openscanhub/openscanhub.github.io/index.md

 ## How to use it?

-We are currently in the process of building a public deployment of this service.
-Meanwhile, you can use it on your local system by following the developer documentation.
+It is running as a [Fedora service](https://openscanhub.fedoraproject.org/).
+Alternatively, you can use it on your local system by following the developer documentation.

 ## Developers